myverdict/notes-app/README.md

 ## Part 3 - (b) Deploying app to internet

-Practice - Note application: backend express server (contd. from Part 3a)
+Practice - Note application: backend express server app (contd. from Part 3a)

 ### Requirements for the application: